jacobvarner/hoops-jacobvarner/_posts/2020-8-8-2020-2021-sec-basketball-roster-turnover-and-returning-contribution-roundup.md

 Entering his second season in Tuscaloosa, Nate Oats has to be thrilled to have John Petty back for his senior season.
 A healthy Herb Jones and young Jaden Shackelford with a quality year of experience under his belt will also help with the transition.
 The Crimson Tide are right in the middle of the league for all the returning contribution categories, but they still have plenty of talent joining the squad with the 12th ranked recruiting class, key transfers, and Jahvon Quinerly eligible after sitting out last season as a result of his transfer from Villanova.

 Nate Oats has plenty of weapons going into the season, and as a result, Alabama is already getting tons of preseason praise and expectations are reasonably high.
-If the incoming talented backcourt can help offset the loss of a projected first-round draft pick in Kira Lewis and Alex Reese and Herb Jones can help the trio of four-star forwards get acclimated and create a formidable frontcourt, Alabama certainly has the potential for compete at the top of a very deep league this season.
+If the incoming talented backcourt can help offset the loss of a projected first-round draft pick in Kira Lewis and Alex Reese and Herb Jones can help the trio of 4-star forwards get acclimated and create a formidable frontcourt, Alabama certainly has the potential for compete at the top of a very deep league this season.

 {% include ad-content.html %}